amine759/ChatTrafficViolation/README.md

 This app was made in a data science hackathon, the app does the following :

 ![](chat-exp.png)
-It teaches the user about the moroccan traffic violation law, in the [notebooks/analysis.ipynb](notebooks/analysis.ipynb) We have explored that we can categorize the moroccan amendements to 18 classes, after some feature engineering.
+It teaches the user about the moroccan traffic violation law (French only), in the [notebooks/analysis.ipynb](notebooks/analysis.ipynb) We have explored that we can categorize the moroccan amendements to 18 classes, after some feature engineering.

-We are doing clustering instead of classification as it is easier, faster and also efficient with the use of a vector databases.
+We are doing clustering instead of classification as it is easier, faster and also efficient with the use of vector databases.
 The overral backend is as follows :

 ![](pip.png)